bedita/docs/source/bedita_objects.rst

 * objects share a common id space and have a unique name for every project - url friendly string identifier

 Apart from objects we have four basic groups of entities
-* entities like tags, categories, permissions or annotations are special entities that we assign to objects: they are not objects itself
+* entities like tags, categories, permissions or annotations are special entities that we assign to objects: they are not objects itself, they rather define object properties
 * entities like object types, relations, properties are used to design our object model
 * other entities like endpoints, configurations, applications, auth providers will be rarely seen directy by API client developers or backend users: they handle API and project behaviors
-* roles are special entities used only to give permissions on objects, endpoints or object types - they are not objects
+* roles are special entities used only to give users permissions on objects, endpoints or object types - they are not objects

 ``Users`` (see :term:`user`) of instead are a special object type: you may add properties and relations to other objects, but you may not extend it with a new type.